bryanmcnett/aabo/README.md

 ![Christer Ericon's book, talking about k-DOP](images/kdop.png)

+k-DOP is similar to the ideas in this paper, in the following ways:

+* Every AABO is also expressible as an 8-DOP, which has the same octahedral shape.

 k-DOP is different from the ideas in this paper, in the following ways:

 * A tetrahedron doesn't have opposing half-spaces, so it is not a k-DOP; there is no such thing as a 4-DOP in 3D.